- TRY IT FREE TRY IT FREE

 Step 4 In a few seconds, your Mac should automatically launch iMovie.
 Follow the on-screen instructions on your Mac and begin the video transfer from your video camcorder to your Mac.

+Part 2.
 Tips for Connecting Camcorder to Mac

 1. How to watch VHSs or DVDs using Mac?